dawales/rave-plugin/ReadMe.md

 *   httpclient-4.5.3.jar

-###Before you use
+### Before you use
 1. Sign up at [rave by Flutterwave](https://rave.flutterwave.com) to get the required integration parameters
-2. Download the plugin and build as jar
+2. Download the plugin and build
+3. Add plugin to project
-3. Add the Dependencies to your project
+4. Add the Dependencies to your project
-4. Build and Run your application.
+5. Build and Run your application.

 #### Sample Card Charge